 All the stations have to go through the demanding standardisation and quality control programme of ICOS, in order to meet the high standards and to receive the label for standardised greenhouse gas measurement station.
 The station labelling is an integrate process for final implementation of ICOS standards and compliance check for the stations.
 Station labelling starts with a formal application that also needs approval by the national government.
 The station can apply for Class 1 station, Class 2 station, or in the case of ecosystem stations, an Associated station label.

-As in 2022, altogether 104 ICOS measurement stations out of 149 have been standardised for greenhouse gas measurements.
+As of 2023, altogether 124 ICOS measurement stations out of 173 have been standardised for greenhouse gas measurements.

 Station classes: Class 1, Class 2 & Associated stations